jeffpar/pcjs.v1/_posts/2019-04-10-copy-protection.md

 Previously, the only way PCjs could run copy-protected software was to use patched binaries that bypassed any copy-protection checks, so that's what I used in a few cases (e.g., [Lotus 1-2-3](/disks/pcx86/apps/lotus/123/1as/)).
-But last year, I acquired a [Kryoflux](https://www.kryoflux.com/) device, which reads (and writes) all kinds of diskettes, and -- in theory -- captures everything you need to know to reproduce a diskette.
+But last year, I acquired a [KryoFlux](https://www.kryoflux.com/) device, which reads (and writes) all kinds of diskettes, and -- in theory -- captures everything you need to know to reproduce a diskette.

-I've only used the Kryoflux software a few times, because most of the diskettes I've collected aren't copy-protected and can be perfectly reproduced with programs like [WinImage](http://www.winimage.com/download.htm).
+I've only used the KryoFlux software a few times, because most of the diskettes I've collected aren't copy-protected and can be perfectly reproduced with programs like [WinImage](http://www.winimage.com/download.htm).
 But I did use it last year to read a set of original copy-protected [IBM Multiplan 1.00](/disks/pcx86/apps/ibm/multiplan/1.00/) disks.
-And by using another program called [HxC](https://hxc2001.com/), I was able to inspect Kryoflux's raw data from IBM's Multiplan Program disk and discover what was unusual about it:
+And by using another program called [HxC](https://hxc2001.com/), I was able to inspect KryoFlux's raw data from IBM's Multiplan Program disk and discover what was unusual about it:

 ![HxC IBM Multiplan 1.00](/blog/images/hxc-multiplan-program.png)